 PointsBet launched its sportsbook online and mobile in the state on September 12, 2020.

-William Hill is the latest sportsbook to offer online and mobile betting in IL.
+Caesars sportsbook is now available in Illinois, having taken over the William Hill brand.
+They become the latest sportsbook to offer online and mobile betting in IL.
 The William Hill Sportsbook at Grand Victoria Casino is the operator’s partner to offer wagering in the state.

 As it stands, there are 5 sports betting apps available to bettors in IL, they are: